 Acute Inpatient Rehabilitation

-- 24-hour nursing care and access to short-term rehabilitation after a 3-day or longer hospital stay when you are not quite well enough to return home
+- 24-hour skilled nursing care and access to short-term rehabilitation after a 3-day or longer hospital stay when you are not quite well enough to return home

 - Includes routine visits by a physician